LucaCappelletti94/compress_json/README.rst

     D3 = compress_json.load("filepath.json.lzma") # for loading a lzma file

-Som extra perks
+Some extra perks
 ----------------------------------------------
 The library makes available, other than the usual load and dump from the JSON library, also the methods load_load and local_dump which let you load and dump file in the same directory of wherever you are calling them, by using the call stack.

-This can get useful expecially when loading files within packages.
+This can get useful especially when loading files within packages.

 .. code:: python